TMS Devices | 2025 Review

 NeuroStar

-Neuronetics make NeuroStar TMS.
+Neuronetics makes NeuroStar TMS.
 Neuronetics was created in 2003 and funded the pilot studies that came up with the conventional 10 Hz TMS therapy protocol as we know it today.
 Neuronetics sponsored the main pivotal trial published in Dec 2007 and got the first FDA clearance for TMS therapy in 2008.
 This makes NeuroStar the first FDA-cleared TMS in the USA market.
 Because of their original patent in the US, they were the only player in the US market for a while.
 This explains their penetration in the TMS market.
 Please note that Neuronetics didn’t invent TMS.
 TMS was developed in Europe, not in the US.

 NeuroStar Advanced Therapy uses a figure-of- 8 coil.
 The NeuroStar system can do standard, 37.5 minutes per session; DASH, 19 minutes per session and TouchStar™ Theta Burst, which is simply iTBS protocol.
 NeuroStar came late to adopt Theta Burst Stimulation technology.
 NeuroStar resisted iTBS for a while before finally accepting reality.
 NeuroStar doesn’t have a navigation system to ensure the placement of the coil.
 Instead, NeuroStar has a "Contact Sensing" that will alert the treater if contact was lost.
 They have other fancy trademarks for gimmicks like D-Tect™ which helps the operator "detect" thumb/hand movement during MT determination.
 Neuronetics has a pay-per-use business model, meaning the TMS clinic has to pay a fee for every TMS session.
 This, in my opinion, is a poor business model that doesn't serve physicians and patients.